-- Patients with hypertension, which can cause hypertrophy of the left ventricle.
+- Patients with hypertension can cause hypertrophy of the left ventricle.

 - It can be challenging for practitioners to distinguish HCM from other diagnoses

-In 2021, there are a number of providers for genetic testing.
+There are several providers for genetic testing.
 There are some industry-sponsored testing programs for families that change over time.

 Testing is normally covered under insurance.